lyubogeorgiev/Java-Advanced/Multidimensional_Arrays/README.md

 main diagonal and second diagonal.
 According to the principle of a single responsibility of a method, the methods for checking the diagonals should be separated into 2 different methods each where one will check the upper part of each diagonal and the second will check the lower part of each diagonal.

+Lab 08 - Wrong Measurement
+-

+Looping through an two-dimensional array and compare the value with the wrong value.
+If the value is the same as the wrong value, it has to be replaced with a sum of all neighbouring values if there is a neighbour value and if the neighbour value is not wrong value, too.
+At the end printing the matrix with the replaced values.